portons/react-native-anime/README.md

 ```

 # Supports Image and Text
-Like with Animated module, you can also animated a Text or an Image component
+Like with Animated module, you can also animate a Text or an Image component

 ```javascript
     import EasyAnimation from 'react-native-easy-animations';